-- 3. In 2Code, variables can either be numbers or text (words, phrases or even whole sentences). - 4.
-Open Free Code Gibbon on the IWB and look at the orange variable buttons in the menu on the left-hand side.
+- 3. In 2Code, variables can either be numbers, strings (words, phrases or even whole sentences) or functions. - 4.
+Open Free Code Gorilla on the IWB and look at the orange variable buttons in the menu on the left-hand side.